-Think of a human being who is a judge.
+Think of a human being who is a righteous judge.
 Wrong-doers stand before him in fear while the innocent look to him hopefully as their protector.
 To his wife he is husband, soul mate, trusted confidant, lover, and someone who keeps forgetting to take the trash can out to curb on Mondays.
-To his children he is dad, baseball partner, joke teller, religious instuctor, allowance provider, he-who-must-be-answered for a bad report card or deed.
+To his children he is dad, baseball partner, joke teller, religious instuctor, allowance provider, he-who-must-be-answered-to for a bad report card or deed.
 To his friends he is a buddy, and so on.
-He is but one man however he is viewed in completely different ways depending on which role he fulfilling and to whom.
-In the same way we interact wirth the Holy One in many different ways.
+He is but one man, however he is viewed in completely different ways depending on which role he fulfilling and to whom he is addressing.
+In the same way we interact with the Holy One in many different ways but He is One.

 The Sephirot can be thought of in this way as well.
-Each represents a different aspect or role of the total, which is Ain Soph.
+Each one represents a different aspect or role of the total, which is Ain Soph.
+These are therefore sparks of G-d's Light.
+They can purify and heal us!
 There exist within the seven sephirot inumerable applications to every aspect of existence.
 It is said that we "climb this tree" upward from Malchut to Chesed over and over again until we unlock the knowing of Da'at.
 Belief is not the same thing as knowing.
-The child believes the parent's warning that the stove is hot and yet may eventually touch it despite the belief.
-Once the child is burned he knows what 'hot' really means and avoids the experience again.
+The child believes the parent's warning that the stove is hot and yet may eventually touch it despite that belief.
+Once the child is burned he knows what 'hot' really means and he avoids the experience in the future.
+Or the child may taste the amazing sweetness of a cake and desire to return to experience that joy again and again.
+"Taste and See that HaShem is Good!"
+(Psalm 34:8).
 Da'at is 'knowing'.

 1 Ha-yom yom e-chad ba-omer (or la-omer)